-a.
+- a.
 To maintain and develop an appropriate hierarchy of roads to ensure the desired movement of people and goods within and throughout the City, this Plan establishes the classifications of roads, as shown on Schedule 12: Road Network.
 For the purposes of this Plan, the following functional classification of roads is established in coordination with the Transportation Master Plan:

 - i.
 Provincial Highway;

 - ii.
 Major Arterial Roads;

 - iii.
 Minor Arterial Roads;

 - iv.
 Major Collector Roads;

 - v.
 Minor Collector Roads; and,

 - vi.
 Local Roads.

 - b.
+The City may adjust the location and/or alignment of existing and future roads as identified on Schedule 12: Road Network to accommodate the actual on-ground route, and to respond to new opportunities and/or constraints that arise from time-to-time, without the need for an Official Plan amendment, subject to a Block Plan and/or any required technical studies, to the satisfaction of the City.
-The classification of roads and associated rights-of-way are shown on Schedule

-13: Road Widenings.
+- c.
+The classification of roads and associated rights-of-way are shown on Schedule 13: Road Widenings.
 Schedule 13 should be consulted along with the City's Design and Construction Manual for Linear Municipal Infrastructure to ensure the principles of Complete Streets will be satisfied within the right-of-way.
 Allowances for additional on-street parking, turn lanes, and engineering elements such as grading and sightlines are not part of Schedule 13 and additional right-of-way may be required for their construction.

-- c.
+- d.
 The development of roads will be subject to the approval of the City's Public Works Commission and must be planned, designed and operated in accordance with City's Transportation Master Plan, Transit Master Plan and associated design standards.

-- d.
+e.
 The City supports a grid pattern road network and connectivity to facilitate transit use and to increase opportunities for walking and cycling trips.
 Cul-de-sacs, or other disruptions to the grid network are generally discouraged.